 on local events can be found on the page, at the Papay Community Shop or by contacting Tim on (+44) 01857 644224,

-e-mail firstname.lastname@example.org.
-The Papay Fun Weekend is held during the third weekend in July and includes a
+e-mail email@example.com.
+The Papay Fun Weekend is held normally during the third weekend in July - but in 2016 it will be on the 22nd-24th July - and includes a

 barbeque and ceilidh, family games and races, a traditional dance and a 'carty race' down the New Hooses Brae